Call for Papers 2025

 2. Is the description of the experiment that will be demonstrated during the BYOE session sufficient?

-3. Does the content of the abstract suggest that a full submission will be of interest to others in the field?
+3. Does the abstract’s content suggest that a full submission will interest others in the field?

 1. Readability: Is the description and associated support materials well-developed, easily read/understood, free of grammatical errors or visual inadequacies?
 (Does it communicate well what it intends to?)
 Is the experimental procedure made obvious to the reader such that a person in the field could adopt/adapt the experiment?